Miodrag Petrović Čkalja

-Miodrag Petrović (Миодраг Петровић, /sh/, 1 April 1924 – 20 October 2003), known by his stage name Čkalja (Чкаља), was a Serbian actor and one of the most popular comedians of former Yugoslavia.
+Miodrag Petrović (1 April 1924 – 20 October 2003), known by his stage name Čkalja, was a Serbian actor and one of the most popular folksy comedians of Socialist Yugoslavia.

 Biography

-He performed in the theatre, where he displayed a talent for comedy, especially in plays by Branislav Nušić, his favourite author.
+He studied veterinary medicine in Belgrade and started as a voice actor in radio dramas after the Second World War.
+In 1952, he began to perform in theatre comedies by Branislav Nušić, Georges Feydeau and Nikolai Gogol.
 However, it was the new medium of television that made him famous.
-From 1959 until the 1980s, he appeared in many TV comedy shows: Servisna stanica, Dežurna ulica, Spavajte mirno, Sačulatac, Crni sneg, Ljudi i papagaji, Ljubav na seoski način (in which Silvana Armenulić guest starred), Kamiondžije and Vruć vetar.
+From 1959 to the 1980s, he appeared in about 20 films and many TV comedy shows: Servisna stanica, Dežurna ulica, Spavajte mirno, Sačulatac, Crni sneg, Ljudi i papagaji, Ljubav na seoski način, Kamiondžije (with Paja Vuisić) and Vruć vetar.
+He also performed sketches on TV and in showbiz, many of which he wrote himself.

-Čkalja retired in the late 1980s and spent his last years peacefully.
-His last public appearance was during the DOS election campaign in 2000 in the overthrow of Slobodan Milošević.
+Disappointed with the lowly state of humour and the showbiz, which made him hugely popular in Yugoslavia, he left theatre in 1975 and retired soon afterwards.
+His last public appearance was during the Democratic Opposition of Serbia election campaign in 2000 in the overthrow of Slobodan Milošević.

 In 2005, a statue of Čkalja was placed in front of his birth house in Kruševac.
-In 2006, a street in the Zvezdara neighborhood in Belgrade was named after him.
+In 2006, a street in the Zvezdara neighbourhood of Belgrade was named after him.